TianyiPeng/WebProber/README.md

 # WebProber: AI Agent for web testing

-WebProber is an initial implementation and research framework for AI-driven web testing.
+WebProber is an initial implementation and research framework for AI-driven web testing based on `browser-use (https://github.com/browser-use/browser-use)`.
 This executable framework provides template-based prompts and a foundation for building intelligent web testing systems that can automatically discover usability issues and bugs.
 WebProber operates through a three-stage pipeline that you can customize:
 1. **Task prompt generation:** we provide a template in `task.txt` that you can customize for your target website URL and type.

 2. **Interaction simulation:** An AI agent controls the browser using visual language models for intelligent decision-making and web navigation